Do you feel anxious or fearful about your dental care? Are you avoiding the dentist due to your dental anxiety and fear?

 - Alert our staff if you develop a cold or do not feel well the day before or the day of your procedure.

-- Any other considerations will be discussed with you at your consultation, prior to the procedure.
+- We will discuss any other considerations with you at your consultation, prior to the procedure.

 See our pre- and post-op instructions: